 Fan safety is a top priority of the National Hockey League and Canucks Sports & Entertainment.
 The initiative is a joint effort to ensure effective safety programs are in place at Rogers Arena.
-During the 2015.16 season, all NHL teams will use a form of metal detection in an effort to increase and standardize security practices across the game.
+During this season, all NHL teams will use a form of metal detection in an effort to increase and standardize security practices across the game.

 What can fans expect at Rogers Arena gates?

 All fans will be asked to remove any metal (keys, cameras, cell phones, etc.) and walk through a metal detector.
 If the device detects metal on a fan, there will be a secondary screening with a handheld metal detector.
 Fans with bags will have their bags checked at a separate screening table.

 Does this mean it's going to take a long time to get through the gates before each game?

 We're making every effort to ensure that these advanced security enhancements don’t slow down entry.
 We anticipate that entry into Rogers Arena will take longer than in prior years as fans become accustomed to the new security procedures.
 In order to decrease lines and entry time, we encourage fans to arrive early